ronmaccms/macadThesis24/README.md

 <h3>Overview</h3>

-<p>Urban Wind Flow Modeling with PINNs focuses on developing a web-based platform that simulates wind flow in urban environments using real-time data and neural networks.
-By using data from NOAA, OpenWeatherMap, and OpenStreetMap, the project integrates real-time wind data and 3D building models to visualize pedestrian wind comfort and CFD simulations.</p>
+<p>The project centers on researching and deploying neural networks on the web as an open-source platform for the community.
+This study specifically explores Physics-Informed Neural Networks (PINNs) and Computational Fluid Dynamics (CFD) to analyze pedestrian wind comfort.
+It aims to integrate these neural network models into a web application using Three.js and other tools.
+By utilizing data from OpenWeatherMap, and OpenStreetMap, the project aims to support real-time simulations and visualizations of wind flow in urban environments.</p>

 <h3>Objectives</h3>

-<p>The project's aim is to create an open-source, web-based platform that leverages Physics-Informed Neural Networks to simulate wind flow in urban environments.
-Designed to be a collaborative tool, it invites contributions from urban planners, architects, and designers to enhance its functionality and adaptability.
-The project aims to promote sustainable urban development, reducing energy consumption and improving pedestrian comfort.
-This initiative not only supports environmental sustainability but also fosters a community-driven approach to urban design innovation.</p>

 <ul>
+  <li>Research and develop Physics-Informed Neural Networks (PINNs) for Computational Fluid Dynamics (CFD) to analyze pedestrian wind comfort in urban environments.</li>
-  <li>Collect and preprocess data from various sources, including historical wind data from NOAA, real-time wind conditions from OpenWeatherMap, and 3D building models from OpenStreetMap using the Overpass API.</li>
+  <li>Collect and preprocess real-time wind data from OpenWeatherMap and 3D building models from OpenStreetMap using the Overpass API to create accurate simulations.</li>
+  <li>Generate 3D geometries for Modulus Sym analysis, utilizing polygons to represent building footprints within the simulation environment.</li>
-  <li>Develop and train a PINN model using NVIDIA Modulus and PyTorch to simulate wind flow.</li>
+  <li>Train and optimize the PINN model using NVIDIA Modulus and PyTorch to simulate urban wind flow dynamics.</li>
-  <li>Integrate the trained model into a Vue.js application for real-time user interaction and visualization.</li>
+  <li>Integrate the trained neural network model into a web application using Vue.js and Three.js to provide real-time interaction and visualizations.</li>
-  <li>Provide insights and visualizations to urban planners and architects to enhance urban design and pedestrian comfort.</li>
+  <li>Facilitate the open-source nature of the project to support urban planners, architects, and researchers, offering insights that enhance urban design and pedestrian comfort.</li>
-  <li>Utilize Three.js and Geolib for rendering and geographic calculations respectively, as implemented in the <code>space.vue</code> component.</li>
 </ul>

 <h3>Significance</h3>

-<p>By reducing reliance on mechanical cooling systems and improving outdoor conditions, this project aims to:</p>
+<p>This project aims to create an open-source platform that provides access to tools and information for analyzing urban wind flow using advanced NN models.
+By developing this platform, the project:</p>
 <ul>
-  <li>Enhance the sustainability of urban environments.</li>
-  <li>Reduce energy consumption and operational costs.</li>
+  <li>Facilitates open access to simulation tools for urban wind flow analysis, allowing users, researchers, and developers to explore the potential of neural networks in urban environments.</li>
+  <li>Promotes the use of Physics-Informed Neural Networks (PINNs) and Computational Fluid Dynamics (CFD) as accessible methods for assessing pedestrian comfort and sustainable urban design.</li>
+  <li>Encourages community-driven growth by offering potential tutorial series, educational content, and guides for using the software tools integrated into the platform, including NVIDIA Modulus, PyTorch, and Three.js.</li>
 </ul>

 <h3>Methodology</h3>

 <p>Phases:</p>
 <ol>
-  <li><strong>Planning</strong>: Set up the repository and collect data from NOAA, OpenWeatherMap, and OpenStreetMap for model development.</li>
+  <li><strong>Planning</strong>: Define the project scope, set up the repository, and outline the research goals.
+Collect and preprocess real-time wind data from OpenWeatherMap and building geometry from OpenStreetMap using the Overpass API.</li>
+  <li><strong>Data Integration</strong>: Integrate real-time wind data and 3D building models to represent urban environments accurately for simulations.</li>
+  <li><strong>3D Geometry Generation</strong>: Develop 3D geometries using polygons to represent building footprints.</li>
-  <li><strong>PINN Model Development</strong>: Utilize PyTorch for initial testing and develop the PINN model using NVIDIA’s Modulus framework.</li>
+  <li><strong>PINN Model Development</strong>: Conduct research and testing using PyTorch.
+Develop and optimize the PINN model with NVIDIA’s Modulus framework to simulate wind flow dynamics in urban environments.</li>
-  <li><strong>Backend Development</strong>: Implement the backend using Flask or FastAPI, creating API endpoints to manage data and run simulations.</li>
-  <li><strong>Frontend Development</strong>: Develop the user interface using Vue.js, with Three.js for 3D rendering and Geolib for geographic calculations.</li>
+  <li><strong>Frontend Development</strong>: Create a web-based user interface using Vue.js to allow real-time simulations.
+Employ Three.js for 3D visualization and Geolib.</li>
-  <li><strong>System Integration and Testing</strong>: Connect the frontend, backend, and PINN model, followed by rigorous testing to ensure accuracy and reliability.</li>
+  <li><strong>System Integration and Testing</strong>: Integrate the frontend, backend, and neural network model.</li>
-  <li><strong>Deployment and Documentation</strong>: Deploy the application on a cloud platform and document the project for future reference.</li>
+  <li><strong>Deployment and Documentation</strong>: Deploy the application as an open-source web platform.
+Document the research, development process, and usage guidelines to assist future users.
+Plan for tutorial series and educational content to further facilitate access to the software and methodologies used in this project.</li>
 </ol>

 <h3>Data Sources</h3>